About the groups

 About the health education sessions

-The health educator team at GenWest offer free health education sessions in Hindi, Nepali, Urdu, Arabic (Formal and Informal), Tigrinya or Easy English to multicultural women in Melbourne’s west.
+The health educator team at GenWest offer free health education sessions in Hindi, Nepali, Urdu, Vietnamese or Easy English to multicultural women in Melbourne’s west.

-Topics include healthy relationships and safe homes, physical and mental wellbeing, sexual and reproductive health and COVID-19 vaccinations.
+Topics include healthy relationships and safe homes, physical and mental wellbeing and sexual and reproductive health.

 The GenWest health educator team researched and consulted on community needs before delivering health education sessions based on the needs of the communities.
 These sessions aim to be relevant, effective, empowering and respectful.